Kulim Hi-Tech Park: History

-Kulim high-tech park (KHTP) was opened in 1996 in the Kulim District of Kedah, in order to further expand the electronic industry in Penang.
+Kulim Hi-Tech Park (KHTP) was opened in 1996 in the Kulim District of Kedah, in order to further expand the electronic industry in Penang.
+About RM 800 million was spent in order to develop the infrastructures in the KHTP region.

+The first tenant to establish in KHTP was Intel Corporation while the first Chinese-based tenant was Jinjang Group back in 2018 through its glass panel manufacturing company, G-Crystal.
 By 2011, KHTP had 24 multinational corporations and 37 small-and-medium enterprises.
-KTHP received spillover benefits from the electronics industry in Penang.
+KHTP received spillover benefits from the electronics industry in Penang.